Best place to find information and services that your council provides...

-The following documents accompany your 2017/18 Council Tax bill.
+The following documents accompanied your 2017/18 Council Tax bill.

-This increase is made up of 1.99% general increase and an additional 3% “precept” for Adult Social Care services, please see further information on how your Council Tax has been calculated.
+This increase was made up of 1.99% general increase and an additional 3% 'precept' for Adult Social Care services.
+Please see further information on how your Council Tax was calculated.

-This is in recognition of demographic changes which are leading to growing demand for adult social care, and increased pressure on council budgets.
+This is in recognition of demographic changes that are leading to growing demand for Adult Social Care, and increased pressure on council budgets.